Goal - To develop a web-document that includes the following kinds of materials/information:

 1. Pictures of the Person

-- Preference given to a picture of them in their prime, not after retirement.
+- Preference given to a picture of them in their earlier years, not after retirement.
 Feel free to locate and include several photos for the editors to select from.

 - Photos in electronic format are preferred.
 Save as JPG files and submit separately.